 All the largest Roman towns in Spain had facilities such as theatres, amphitheatres and circuses where the inhabitants could spend their leisure time.
 Based on the number of mosaics depicting races in the Circus Maximus of Rome which have been found in Spain one can assume that this was the most popular event.

 Detail of a Christian sarcophagus found at Layos near Toledo, now at the Museum Frederic Marès in Barcelona (ca 315).
 It shows the miracle of the loaves and fishes in which Jesus appears between Saint Peter and Saint Andrew, a central figure seen in prayer who is the deceased and Adam and Eve

-In the early IVth century a synod of 19 bishops was held at Elvira (Granada) to discuss Christian conduct towards state institutions, public games and Jews.
+In the early IVth century a synod of 19 bishops was held at Elvira (near Granada) to discuss Christian conduct towards state institutions, public games and Jews.
 One of its canons forbade Christians from holding the office of flamen, a magistrate in charge of the celebrations in honour of the Emperors.
 The exact date of the synod is uncertain: either before the persecution ordered by Emperor Diocletian in 303 or some time after it.
 The synod indicates the wide diffusion of the Christian faith in Spain at that time although evidence of early Christian churches and works of art is rather limited.